 Household emergency supplies

 - water – drinking, cooking and hygiene

 - battery-powered or crank radio and flashlight or Weatheradio in case of a power outage

 - feed and water that does not require power

 - list of medications, veterinarian records, animal identification, health and sale records and proof of ownership

 - handling equipment, for example: ropes, cages, halters, warm bedding and fence cutters

 Recovering from a disaster is difficult.
 A conditional grant program can provide financial assistance after emergencies and disasters that cause uninsurable loss and damage.

-Visit Disaster assistance and recovery support for more information.
+Visit Disaster financial assistance and recovery support for more information.